- Japanese release in July 1996

 A Hole Game

 Since this is a top-of-the-line Nintendo game, all the bad things about action puzzle games are smoothed out.
 There are so many pitfalls the game could have fallen into but you can see they play-tested the hell out of the game to make it fun.
 Unlike Lode Runner, the enemies of the game stick to predictable patterns.
 They never run toward you, Terminator-style, making you run for your life every instant.
 Instead, you get in their way, because they follow a pattern.

 There’s always a short way to reset a puzzle.
 Like Sokoban you can get objects stuck but there’s a very simple way to reset a puzzle.
 You just leave the screen and come back.
 A menu option also exists.

-Every puzzle has the same resolution: push the black ball against the rock blocking the path to the next screen.
+Every puzzle has the same solution: push the black ball against the rock blocking the path to the next screen.
 So you can fixate on getting that ball where it needs to go.
 There are multiple objects you can push, but they always gravitate around getting out of the black ball’s way.
 However, the game often gives you more objects than you need.
 A pipe elbow will be pointless and irrelevant to the solution of the puzzle.
 Thus, puzzles are not always clean, meaning that you have more than what you need to finish the puzzle.
 On top of that, there are sometimes multiple methods to clear an exit.
 This is particularly apparent in level 4, where you have in quick succession multiple types of puzzles.
 So, when reaching a new screen, you immediately need to figure out whether there are objects that are useless to you.
 This can be fun if you want a different kind of puzzle title.